indrabasak/indrabasak.github.io/_posts/2017-09-10-java-runtime-memory.md

 stores method parameters.

 * **Operand Stack**: Each frame contains an operand stack and the stack's maximum depth is determined at compile time.
-An operand stack consist of JVM instructions (opcodes) to load local or field variables.
-The JVM may also instruct to take operands from the operand stack, operate on them, and push the result back in the operand stack.
+An operand stack consists of JVM instructions (opcodes) to load local or field variables.
+The JVM may also instruct to take operands from the operand stack, operate on them, and push the result back on the operand stack.
 An operand stack is used for preparing parameters required to invoke a method.
 It's also used for receiving the result back from an invoked method.